I provide content design, creative services, and production services for businesses, publishers and nonprofits.

-Before 1999, I worked at a film + video house in Colorado Springs where, among other duties, I guided the story development for a quarterly video magazine for youth workers.
-I was, in those days, known as the EdgeTV Guy to a small but passionate cohort of people working with teenagers + families.
+Before 1999, I worked at a film + video house in Colorado Springs where, among other duties, I guided the story development for EdgeTV a quarterly video magazine for people working with teenagers + families.

 Before that, I was a card-carrying youth worker in Solana Beach, California and Colorado Springs, Colorado.

-Before that, I worked at a printing company, and before that for a marriage encounter group (not to be confused with the Marriage Encounter movement from which it was knocked off).
+Before that, I worked at a printing company and, before that, a marriage encounter group (not to be confused with the Marriage Encounter movement, from which the group I worked with was, I’m embarrassed to say, basically a knock off).

 Before that, I worked briefly as a day-laborer to pay the rent while I searched for a job where I could write while the sun was up.

-Before that, I joined a startup 501(c)(3) with global aspirations attached to a modest, regional presence.
+Before that, I joined a startup nonprofit with global aspirations attached to a modest, regional presence.
 I spent much of my time there learning to develop content and plan learning events.
-They also lent me, part time, to work with teenagers at a little church on the south end of Atlanta.

 Before that, I studied sociology at Cal State San Bernardino and worked with teenagers at a smallish church, where (for me) every night was amateur night.